Updated June 2, 2020.

 But there is a way to make these dimensions visible, and to cast a light on the hundreds of potential trackers that lie in hiding on your website and invade your users’ privacy.

-Then there are the statistics cookies that track users and collect different information about them and their online behavior.
-This data is used to inform website owners on the analytics of their site, a precious commodity for companies looking to understand their sales and marketing strategies.
+Statistics cookies track users and collect different information about them and their online behavior and is used to inform website owners on the analytics of their site.

 Basically, the cookie scanner exhausts all of the technically possible options on a website through simulated user interaction.
 Sort of like rustling a bush to see all the insects crawl out of their hiding.